UT-Austin-RPL/TRILL/README.md

 ## VR Usage Instructions

-The code is meant to be run on the GPU laptop.
-ALVR is used to connect the laptop and the VR headset.
+The code is meant to be run on the GPU machine.
+ALVR is used to connect the GPU machine and the VR headset.
 ALVR uses a desktop client and a VR headset side-loaded app to establish connection over a local network.

 To run this setup, you need to first

-### Launch the ALVR app on the laptop
+### Launch the ALVR app on the GPU machine

 1. Navigate to the `~/alvr` folder or wherever alvr is installed
 2. Run `./bin/alvr_launcher.` This should automatically start Steam and ALVR, and you’ll be greeted with a dashboard.
-3. Turn on the wired connection on the GPU laptop to connect to the router.
-Note that this will disrupt your internet access since the router doesn’t have wifi connection.
+3. Turn on the wired connection on the GPU machine to connect to the router.

 If the ALVR dashboard is already running, you might have to restart it since the previous session might be stale.
 Also, every time that you quit the VR interface script, you would have to restart the ALVR to avoid a segfault.
 Here’s how